gescholt/Globtim.jl/README.md

-# Globtim

 ## Global optimization of continuous functions over compact domains

-The purpose of this package is to compute the set of all local minima of a real continuous function over a rectangular domain in $\\R^n$.
+The purpose of the Globtim package is to compute the set of all local minima of a real continuous function over a rectangular domain in $\\R^n$.
+This is carried out in 3 main steps:

+1. The input function $f$ is sampled on a tensorized Chebyshev grid
+2. A polynomial approximant is constructed via a discrete least squares
+3. The polynomial system of Partial derivatives is solved by either homotopy continuation (numerical  method) or through exact polynomial system solving (symbolic method).

+## Installation

+One needs to add the “Pkg” Julia module

-## Project status
+## Project Status

 In active development.